Brad Lambert (American football): Charlotte

 Lambert was hired as the first-ever head football coach for the Charlotte 49ers on March 1, 2011 In his first game, Lambert led the 49ers to a decisive 52–7 victory at home over the Campbell Fighting Camels.
 Lambert led the 49ers to a 5–6 record in their inaugural season.
 On September 4, 2015, Lambert led the 49ers to their first FBS victory, over the Georgia State Panthers.
 The team failed to have a winning season during its first four seasons, finishing the 2017 season with a 1–11 record and going 12–36 over the course of four FBS seasons.
 Lambert was released by Charlotte on November 18, 2018 effective after the season, after going 22–48 in six seasons.

-Marshall
+Marshall (second stint)

 Lambert returned to Marshall to serve as a defensive assistant and likely defensive coordinator.
 After his contract terms with Charlotte were negotiated, Thundering Herd coach Doc Holliday named Lambert his defensive coordinator.